corrode/corrode.github.io/content/learn/migration-guides/typescript-to-rust/index.md

 ## Rust's Infamous Learning Curve

 Rust enforces stronger guarantees than TypeScript through its ownership system and borrow checker.
-Most developers need a few months to get comfortable with the ownership model and will go through a phase of ["fighting the borrow checker"](https://www.youtube.com/watch?v=ZNFdkTIzdXM) — this is normal and temporary.
+Most developers need a few months to get comfortable with the ownership model and will go through a phase of ["fighting the borrow checker"](https://www.youtube.com/watch?v=ZNFdkTIzdXM).
+This is normal and temporary.
 Once it clicks, it becomes one of the things you'll miss most when you go back to other languages.
 (This and the amazing compiler error messages.)
 There are ways to [flatten Rust's learning curve](/blog/flattening-rusts-learning-curve/) that can help you get there faster.

+> "I had never touched memory coming from TypeScript.
+I could not get through the Rust code at first, but luckily they hired me anyway.
+Everything I know about Rust I've learned in the last three years.
+It's definitely something you can pick up.
+The hardest thing to get from zero to productive isn't the syntax: good Rust requires a bit of engineering knowledge the book doesn't always cover."
+>
+> [Andrew Burkhart](https://corrode.dev/podcast/s04e06-1password?t=53%3A08), Senior Rust Engineer at 1Password ([Rust in Production, S04E06](https://corrode.dev/podcast/s04e06-1password?t=53%3A08))

 ## Rust Has Its Roots In Systems Programming